AmanTank187/blogger/README.md

 - I cloned the repo into a new enviroment and was not able to run local host, i was getting an error that said i had to require bootstrap.
 When i looked into these errors and fixed them i got further errors about webpack and its manifest.
 To resolve all the errors i need to run yarn if i clone the repo into a new enviroment.

+- When testing my application i wasn't able to pass a user_id correctly when creating an article.
+Using rails console i tested multiple theories and came to a solution that worked.

 ## Successes :

 - More comfortable and confident using ruby on rails.